yangxvlin/comp90025-pmc-notes/README.md

       - all p nodes on a bus are continuously requesting access then a bus can supply O(1/p) of its available bandwidth to each node.
     - minimum latency O(1) for each bus
       - with no contention, is constant or O(1) (which ignores signal propagation delay)
+    - > [2019s2 Q5b 2marks] Name and explain an advantage and a disadvantage of using a bus for a shared-memory computer, compared with other architectures.
+      - TODO check correctness
+      - adv: easy to add new processor/memory to the system
+      - disadv: has a communication bottleneck, all p nodes on a bus are continuously requesting access then a bus can supply O(1/p) of its available bandwidth to each node.
   - static networks (point-to-point networks)
     - = fixed point-to-point connections between modules
     - Message passing is required between the modules